Monmouth College: Associated Colleges of the Midwest consortium

+Study abroad and off-campus

+Over seventy off-campus programs are available in over fifty countries and run for as little as ten days or as long as a year but generally last one semester.
+Programs provided through the Associated Colleges of the Midwest consortium take place usually for one semester at over a dozen locales around the globe and include cultural, scientific, economic, historical and other forms of study and research.
+These programs include scientific research at Oak Ridge National Laboratory, government interning in Washington, D.C., and cultural activities in Florence, Italy.
+Monmouth College faculty frequently teach in these programs along with other members of the consortium including Carleton College, Grinnell College, and eleven other colleges.
+Other programs run exclusively by Monmouth College include a program in Scotland.

-Resources and facilities
+Fellowships and internships

+Hundreds of internships are arranged annually for students through the Wackerle Career and Leadership Center.
+These include public service work around the United States.
+Students have also interned, beginning as early as the first year, at such businesses as Caterpillar Inc., Deere & Co., Monsanto, law offices, and medical offices.
+Summer internships are also available in such offices as Admission, Financial Aid, Student Life, Hewes Library, Marketing communication, and fundraising.

+Summer research opportunities exist for students and also incoming freshmen and transfers in the sciences and other areas of study.
+This research is conducted with professors and students working in groups and have included such topics as lightning research, archaeology and music.
+Included are a stipend and room and board expenses.

+Campus

-Among the resources on the 112 acre campus at Monmouth College are dozens of academic and residential buildings, athletic fields and facilities, three wildlife sanctuaries for the study of ecology, and trails and other areas for hiking.
-Notable resources include the Shields Collection of antiquities, the largest privately held collection of Native American artifacts in the region, the only direct copy of the Canopus Stone outside of the Cairo Museum, an astronomical observatory, the Mellinger writing center, the Wackerle Career and Leadership center, and some of the finest sporting facilities in any Division III school.
-The Kasch Performance Hall provides an elegant and traditional setting for musical performances with excellent acoustics and includes a recently refurbished three-manual pipe organ.
-The Wells Theater is located on campus and has been recently upgraded with new high tech lighting and sound equipment.
+Among the resources on the 112 acre campus are academic buildings, athletic fields and facilities, three wildlife sanctuaries for the study of ecology, and trails and other areas for hiking.
+Notable resources include the Shields Collection of antiquities, the largest privately held collection of Native American artifacts in the region, the only direct copy of the Canopus Stone outside of the Cairo Museum, an astronomical observatory, the Mellinger writing center, the Wackerle Career and Leadership center, and sporting facilities.
+The Kasch Performance Hall provides a traditional setting for musical performances with excellent acoustics and includes a refurbished three-manual pipe organ.
+The Wells Theater has been upgraded with high tech lighting and sound equipment.
 The "black box" experimental Fusion Theatre is located in downtown Monmouth and opened in 2013.

-Internet connection is available in all student residences and the entire campus also has unlimited access to wireless internet.
-There are ten residence halls, an intercultural house, seven Greek houses, and four apartment buildings available for student use.

-The campus has undergone major expansion in recent years.
-Bowers Hall, a premium residence hall built in 2001, was the first new dormitory in over 30 years.
-The college purchased and upgraded an apartment complex near the campus in 2003 and Pattee Hall, built on the north side on the campus, was completed before the Fall of 2005.
-Gracie Peterson Hall, a modern coed residence hall opened in the fall of 2007.
-The Peacock Athletic Complex was built in 2000, supplemented by a new tennis complex in 2003.
-It reopened the completely renovated Dahl Chapel and Auditorium containing a 600-seat English Chapel style recital hall/auditorium as well as music rehearsal space in 2003.
-In 2008, the April Zorn Memorial Stadium was completed, enlarging the seating capacity for football and track events to 2,600 and adding a state-of-the-art press box.
+There are ten residence halls, an intercultural house, seven Greek houses, use.The campus has been expanded between 2000 and 2007 with three new residence halls, an apartment complex, an athletic complex, tennis complex, baseball, and soccer fields.
+It reopened the renovated Dahl Chapel and Auditorium containing a 600-seat English Chapel style recital hall/auditorium as well as music rehearsal space in 2003.
+In 2008, the April Zorn Memorial Stadium was completed, enlarging the seating capacity for football, lacrosse and track events to 2,600 and adding a new press box.